Welcome to ÖTILLÖ Experience

 - Wetsuit (legs and torso in one piece) is mandatory even if the water temperature is above 19 degrees Celcius.

-Toilets are available by the finish line at Styrsö Bratten.
-There will be no toilets at the Start area but there are toilets in the changing rooms at the school half way to the start.
+Toilets are available by the finish line at Styrsö Bratten and in the changing rooms at the school at Time 1.

 You can leave your bag at the indicated place by the finish line at Styrsö Bratten.
 We will not be able to supervise your belongings so if you have any valuables, please bring a lock for your bag.